Understanding Eczema and Effective Care

 - No habituation or side effects

-- Suitable for all ages
+- Suitable for all age groups

 - Can be combined with other therapies

-- Effect takes longer to take effect
+- Effect takes longer to set in

 - Requires consistent application

-Caused | Immune reaction to allergen | Direct cell damage |
+| Cause | Immune reaction to allergen | Direct cell damage |

-Timeline | 12-72 hours after contact | Immediately to a few hours |
+| Timeframe | 12-72 hours after contact | Immediately to a few hours |

-Spread | Can extend beyond contact area | Limited to contact area |
+| Spread | Can extend beyond contact area | Limited to contact area |

-Best ointment properties | Soothing, anti-allergic | Regenerating, barrier-strengthening |
+| Best Ointment Properties | Soothing, anti-allergic | Regenerating, barrier-strengthening |

-Dyshidrotic eczema - blisters on hands and feet
+Dyshidrotic Eczema - Blisters on Hands and Feet

 This particular form is characterized by small, itchy blisters on the palms, fingers, and soles of the feet.
 Treatment requires special considerations: